 These products should always be used with caution on the job site:

-When being treated for a chemical burn, the doctor will evaluate the severe level and depth of the burn.
+When being treated for a chemical burn, the doctor will evaluate the severity level and depth of the burn.

 Types of chemical burns include:

-Chemical burn victims often don’t receive the proper compensation for their injuries.
-The dedicated, experienced personal injury attorneys at Ashenden & Associates, P.C., will fight on your behalf to ensure that you hold the responsible parties accountable for their actions.
+Chemical burn victims often don’t receive proper compensation for their injuries.
+The dedicated, experienced personal injury attorneys at Ashenden & Associates, P.C. will fight on your behalf to ensure that you hold the responsible parties accountable for their actions.

-If you have been in a chemical burn accident, and think you have a case against a negligent party, please give us a call at (770) 394-8909.
+If you have been in a chemical burn accident and think you have a case against a negligent party, please give us a call at 770-676-1184.
 You can also use our online form to schedule a free consultation.